uviclibraries/zotero/act-1.md

 1. Downloading Zotero:
    - Navigate to the Zotero downloads page: [https://www.zotero.org/download/](https://www.zotero.org/download/){:target="_blank"}
+   - Click **Download** under “Zotero for Mac/Windows”
+   - Save the file to your disk
+   - Double-click on the Zotero  file you just downloaded and follow the installation instructions
+   - Congratulations!
+You’ve downloaded and installed Zotero on  your computer!
 3. If you are using **Chrome**, you will be directed to the Chrome Web Store.
 Add the plugin here.

     <img src="images/act-1/2-plugin.png" alt="zotero in app store" style="width:720px;">